git-oreoluwa/Super-Eagles-2024-How-Well-do-you-Know-the-Players-/README.md

 ## Data Visualization
 For visualisation, I exported my final csv file to <a href = "https://public.tableau.com/app/profile/oreoluwa.folorunsho./viz/Super-Eagles-2024-How-Well-do-you-Know-the-Players-/Dashboard1#1">Tableau</a> and I created a dashboard to better display my findings and communicate the analysis.

+<p>You can check out my blog on <a href = "https://medium.com/@faithoreoluwaf/uncovering-the-super-eagles-2024-what-surprises-await-in-their-player-profiles-24fcee08be19">Medium</a>, where I did a comprehensive data story telling and communicated my insights</p>